anatula/go-class/class18-methods-interfaces/readme.md

 ```
 - Bigger is not a Big (need to do type casting)
 - Bigger has one more method and Big methods

+### Last notes
+- interface Stringer -> String
+- interface Distancer -> Distance
+- interface Writer -> Write
+- Composition is not inheritance, I have a Point in it, but is not a ColoredPoint, not a sub-class